Lifting gas: Solids

 In 2002, aerogel held the Guinness World Record for the least dense (lightest) solid.
 Aerogel is mostly air because its structure is like that of a highly vacuous sponge.
 The lightness and low density is due primarily to the large proportion of air within the solid and not the silicon construction materials.
-Taking advantage of this, SEAgel, in the same family as aerogel but made from agar, can be filled with helium gas to create a solid which floats when placed in an open top container filled with a dense gas.
+Taking advantage of this, SEAgel, in the same family as aerogel but made from agar, can be filled with helium gas to create a solid which floats when placed in a (possibly open-top) container filled with a dense gas.